Skip to main content

 Causes of slapped cheek syndrome

 It's hard to avoid spreading slapped cheek syndrome.
 Most people do not know they have it until they get the rash.
-You can only it spread to other people before the rash appears.
+You can only spread it to other people before the rash appears.

 Slapped cheek syndrome is caused by a virus called parvovirus B19.
 The virus spreads to other people, surfaces or objects by coughing or sneezing near them.